AmoshSapkota/Rotten-Tomato-Review-Using-Naive-Bayes-Classifier/README.md

-Rotten Tomatoes Reviews Classification Using Naive Bayes Algorithm
+Naive Bayes Classifier for Rotten Tomatoes Reviews

 How to Run this Python Code